Oscar the Grouch: Appearances in other media

 On November 12, 2009, Oscar appeared on CNN to celebrate the 40th anniversary of Sesame Street.
 In an interview with Anderson Cooper, Oscar reveals that he would still be orange if he bathed; his green exterior is apparently moss.

-On an episode of Cake Boss, Buddy and his bakers visited Sesame Street, and Danny could be seen inside Oscar's Trash Can.
+On an episode of Cake Boss, Buddy and his bakers visited Sesame Street, and Danny could be seen inside Oscar's trash can.
 He tries his best Oscar impression by saying "I live in the trash."
 Oscar can also be seen at the end when Buddy reveals his cake, but then goes back in his trash can, ostensibly to get away from the laughing and cheering.

 Oscar also made appearances in episodes of the Cartoon Network show MAD.

-On a Q TV interview promoting the benefits of being "[Eco-]Green" Oscar suggests that he is actually Canadian.
+On a Q TV interview promoting the benefits of being "[Eco-]Green", Oscar suggests that he is actually Canadian.
 He later mentions that his favorite dessert is spinach sardine chocolate fudge sundaes.
-His second favorite dessert is mashed bananas with ice cubes and cold beef gravy, and in Season 12 he owns a car called "The Sloppy Jalopy".
+His second favorite dessert is mashed bananas with ice cubes and cold beef gravy, and in Season 12, he owns a car called "The Sloppy Jalopy".

-The October 12, 2019 episode of season 45 of Saturday Night Live hosted by David Harbour included a sketch presenting the origin story of Oscar the Grouch in a Joker spoof.
+The October 12, 2019 episode of season 45 of Saturday Night Live, hosted by David Harbour, included a sketch presenting the origin story of Oscar the Grouch in a Joker spoof.

-Oscar the Grouch was recently appointed the Chief Trash Officer of United Airlines' Sustainable Airline Fuel (SAF) program.
+In 2023, Oscar the Grouch was appointed the Chief Trash Officer of United Airlines' Sustainable Airline Fuel (SAF) program.

+In the 9th season of Masked Singer, Oscar featured, alongside other Sesame Street characters, as a guest during "Sesame Street Night".

+Supporters of the striking workers in the 2025 Birmingham bin strike have displayed images of Oscar the Grouch with a raised fist in solidarity during the dispute.
+British union organiser Scott Walker dressed as the character at the 2025 Labour Party Conference, in support of the strike, and joined a demonstration in costume later that year.